此網頁僅供信息參考之用。部分服務和功能可能在您所在的司法轄區不可用

 10.2 How can I place a market order?

-For more information on how to place a market order under a Simple or Single-currency margin account mode, please read our dedicated guide.
+For more information on how to place a market order under a spot or spot and futures mode, please read our dedicated guide.

 Here's an example of buying BTC that is worth 100 USD at the current market price.